For any question that may not be answered below, please Email Hervé at firstname.lastname@example.org

 Who maintain this site?

-My name is Hervé.
-I am a Catholic cantor and singer.
+My name is Hervé (pronounced Air-Vey).
+I am a Catholic cantor, singer and children choir director.
 I am hoping to give for free what was freely given to me.
-St Matthew in Long Beach, CA is my home parish, but I also worship at Mary Star of the Sea in San Pedro.
+St Matthew in Long Beach, CA is my home parish, but I also worship at Mary Star of the Sea in San Pedro and the John-Paul II Center in Yorba Linda.

 Chant is a beautiful expression of the Catholic “Both…and…”.